basho/basho_docs/content/riak/ts/1.5.0/using/querying/reference.md

 ## ORDER BY

-The ORDER BY clause is used with `SELECT` «TODO_DESCRIPTION».
+The ORDER BY clause is used with `SELECT` to sort results by one or more columns in ascending or descending order.

 `ORDER BY` has the following syntax: